alex-lt-kong/the-nitty-gritty/cpp/04_templates/README.md

     ```
   * But where is the function call?
     * The `as-if rule` is applied again--the function has been inlined--`g++` may think that it is not worth it
-    to call the one-liner function given the extra work needed by making a function call.
-Instead, it simply
+    to call the one-liner function given the functional-call overhead.
+Instead, it simply copies and pastes the
-    copies and pastes the function body directly into the `main()` function.
+    function body directly into the `main()` function.

 * The `double` version of `my_max()` shows something similar:
   ```assembly